impredicative/irc-rss-feed-bot/README.md

 #### Disk cache
 * An ephemeral directory `/app/.ircrssfeedbot_cache` is written by the bot in the container.
 Its size is limited to approximately 2 GiB.
-Although not required, this directory can optionally be mounted as an external volume.
+If needed, this directory can optionally be mounted as an external volume.